vestacfo-code/vc-project/.lovable/plan.md

-## Plan: Fix deletion UX — loading state, optimistic removal, proper refresh
+## Plan: Fix deletion UX — loading state, optimistic removal, proper refresh.

 ### Problem
 When you click Delete, the products don't disappear from the table despite a success toast.
 Two issues: